o3de/sig-testing/rfcs/debuggability_metrics.md

 While potentially less reliable than absolute metrics such as measuring time, polling customers for their preferences and pain points is still valuable.
 We would reach out to the sig-ux in order to develop questions.
 Measuring user preferences is not a primary skill set of our team and we would want to lean on experts to ensure an effective solution for our customers.

-In addition to broad polls, we will include deeper individual customer reports where we work with a single developer to examine their experience directly.
-For this step, we would work with a small sample of specific developers to get a detailed view of their debugging experience before and after changes.
-While this will take more time, it will provide more reliable results and allow us to guarantee accuracy in our polling.
+As part of polling, we would include instruction on how to effectively cut issues for inefficient workflows.
+While this would not produce immediate results, teaching our customers how to effectively provide feedback long-term will allow us to see their pain points well after the survey(s) have been completed.

 ### Checks

 As a part of polling, we want to ensure that certain key checks are hit.
 These are:

+* Were the logs valuable in helping you debug/reproduce the bug?
 * Were you able to reproduce the bug locally, the first time?
 * Were you able to reproduce the bug locally?
 * Were you able to reproduce the bug?